Roger Miller (rock musician): Reformation of Mission of Burma (2002–2020)

-Mission of Burma reunited in 2002, with Bob Weston replacing Swope.
+Mission of Burma reunited in 2002 with Bob Weston replacing Swope.
 On stage, Miller had his Marshall amplifier at the edge of the stage on his right, with the speakers facing away from him (as seen in the reunion footage in the M0B documentary Not a Photograph).
 The band released four albums since reforming; the latest is Unsound, July 2012, on Fire Records.

 Many bands have cited Burma as an inspiration, including Nirvana, Pearl Jam, Foo Fighters, Superchunk, Jawbox, The Grifters, R.E.M., Miracle Legion (the last two have even covered "Academy Fight Song": the former on their Green tour and the latter on their debut), Sonic Youth, Drive Like Jehu, Throwing Muses, Yo La Tengo, Fugazi, Pixies, Sugar, Guided by Voices, Shellac, Catherine Wheel, Graham Coxon, Pegboy, Moby and Down by Law - the last five of which have covered Conley's "That's When I Reach for My Revolver".
 In 2009 the city of Boston declared October 4 to be "Mission of Burma Day" in honor of the band's work in a ceremony held at the MIT East Campus Courtyard.

 Soundtrack work

-Miller has created soundtrack scores for animation, documentary (Big Ideas for a Small Planet, 2007), and commercials.
-Four of the films he has scored have premiered at the Sundance Film Festival, which has included 500 Years (2016) and Granito: How to Nail a Dictator (2011).
+Miller has created soundtrack scores for animation, documentaries (Big Ideas for a Small Planet, 2007), and commercials.
+Four of the films he has scored have premiered at the Sundance Film Festival, which included 500 Years (2016) and Granito: How to Nail a Dictator (2011).

+Conceptual art

+Miller's work, “Transmuting the Prosaic”, was shown at the Brattleboro Museum and Art Center in Brattleboro, VT, March 15 – October 15, 2020.
+Five of Miller’s Modified Vinyl works (with turn-tables and listening stations) and his film, “The Davis Square Symphony”.
+The first edition of “Transmuting the Prosaic” was sold to the New England Art Museum in Burlington, VT.

+"Transmuting the Prosiac" was shown again at 3S Artspace, Portsmouth, NH, from December 2, 2022 - January 22, 2023, featuring Modified Vinyl and The Davis Square Symphony.
+During opening night, Miller also performed excerpts from his new LP, Eight Dream Interpretations for Solo Electric Guitar Ensemble.

+Chamber music

+Miller's compositions have been performed by: